 While NASPER, a grant program to fund the creation of state prescription drug monitoring programs (PDMPs), passed in 2005, it was not until 2009 that funds were approved to support the program.
 While the majority of states now have a PDMP, most became operational only in the past couple years.
 Unfortunately, only a handful of PDMPs are real-time and few are readily available at the point of care as part of a prescriber's workflow.
 The NASPER Reauthorization and full appropriation offer an opportunity to make a strong commitment to combating prescription drug abuse and diversion.

-The AMA developed and maintains free continuing medical education (CME) to promote appropriate prescribing for pain management and to combat drug diversion.
+The AMA is developing updated continuing medical education (CME) to promote appropriate prescribing for pain management and to combat drug diversion under the Prescriber Clinical Support System for Opioid Therapies initiative (PCSS-O) funded by the Substance Abuse and Mental Health Services Administration.
 The AMA strongly supports positive incentives to promote physician education as well as strategies that integrate and embed education into a physician's practice.

 Other education activities include:

 The AMA produced an educational video vignette on prescription drug abuse which provides an overview on prescription drug abuse and offers tips for physicians on how to educate and counsel patients.
 This activity is part of AMA's Educating Physicians on Controversies and Challenges in Health (EPoCH) program.